 Montana GED Online

-In Montana, you have the option to take the GED test online.
+In Montana, you have the option to take the GED online test as an online proctored exam.
 This online test is supervised by a virtual proctor who remotely monitors your exam using specialized software.

 To get started, you’ll need: